RealConrad/42born2beroot/README.md

   > To remove a user from a group: `deluser ${user} ${group}
   6. To view if the user was added: `getent group user42`
   7. Install `Git` using `apt-get install git -y`
+  > The `-y` tag means that you agree to all prompts that you would normally have to manually agree to \
   > You should see a version number if its installed correctly by using: `git --version`
   8. Install SSH via `sudo apt install openssh-server`
   > Check to see if it installed correctly: `systemctl status ssh`